Frequently Asked Questions

 What is GiveWell's impact?
 How is GiveWell's success evaluated?

-Broadly, the value of GiveWell is a product of the following:
+Broadly, GiveWell's impact is a result of the following:

 1. How many donations we influence, directly or indirectly, with our research.